 August, 2017 New publication: Read "Antipsychotic Use With and Without Comorbid Psychiatric Diagnosis Among Adults with Intellectual and Developmental Disabilities."

 June, 2017 New publications: Read "Applying a general measure of frailty to assess the aging-related needs of adults with intellectual and developmental disabilities."

 March, 2017 New publication: Read "Health profiles and associated service use among adults with HIV and intellectual and developmental disabilities."

 Stay in the loop by subscribing to our newsletter, H-CARDD Connects, click here to sign up!

-H-CARDD aims to improve health care for individuals with developmental disabilities.
-We do this by sharing different tools and information we and others have created to help those with disabilities get the best health care they can.
+H-CARDD aims to improve health care for individuals with developmental disabilities by sharing different tools and information we and others have created to help those with disabilities get the best health care they can.

 We developed two toolkits to assist clinicians and primary care and emergency care providers to improve their practices with patients with developmental disabilities.
 These toolkits include clinician tip sheets, patient handouts, information on local resources, and step by step instructions on how to implement changes.
 Download a copy or contact us at email@example.com for more information.